Visas and COVID-19

 If you've already gone home

-For students sponsored under a Tier 4 visa, the University needs to have a record of where you are.
+For students sponsored under a student (Tier 4) visa, the University needs to have a record of where you are.
 We need to know when you're conducting fieldwork, if you take periods of annual leave away from the University or if you change your study location.

 If you've already left, you need to contact the student immigration team on email@example.com.
 You should include information on your date of travel, your ongoing studies and current location.

-You should also contact your faculty office by telephone or email to let them know about your change of circumstances.
+You should also contact your faculty office by telephone or email to let them know about your change of circumstances and your study plans for the remainder of this academic year.

 If your visa is due to expire, but you can't return home

-The UK government has published immigration advice for students affected by travel restrictions associated with COVID-19.
-You should check this guidance thoroughly for details relating to your visa.
+The UK government has published detailed guidance for UK visa applicants and temporary UK residents (including students) affected by COVID-19.
+You should check this guidance thoroughly for details relating to your visa and to ensure you do not become an overstayer in the UK.

 If your visa is expiring, you must contact the UK Government's Coronavirus Immigration Team to update your records.
 You'll need to provide your personal information and visa details.
-The Home Office will let you know when your request is received and whether your visa has been extended.
+The Home Office will let you know when your request is received and the outcome.

 Let the University know